anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     Relating to IETF Documents
     (https://trustee.ietf.org/license-info).

-    This version of this YANG module is part of RFC 8995; see the RFC itself for full legal notices.";
+    This version of this YANG module is part of RFC xxxx; see the RFC itself for full legal notices.";

-  revision 2021-12-16 {
+  revision 2022-07-05 {
     description
      "Initial version";
     reference